DFHack/dfhack/docs/Compile.rst

   in, then hit configure, then generate.
 More options can appear after the configure step.
 * ``minimal`` will create a minimal solution with just the bare necessities - the main library and standard plugins.
+* ``release`` will create a solution with everything that should be included in release builds of DFHack.
+Note that this includes documentation, which requires Python.

 Then you can either open the solution with MSVC or use one of the msbuild scripts: